Arab drama stirs sectarian debate in Iraq

 "This is the first time that a TV serial gets stopped like this," he told Reuters.
 "The show does not contain any insult to any person, or any sect ...
 They voted for political reasons and not based on what the show contains"

-The TV series has been criticized elsewhere in the Arab world, though it continues to be shown.
+The TV series has been criticised elsewhere in the Arab world, though it continues to be shown.

 In Sunni-led Egypt, the country's highest Islamic authority, al-Azhar, one of the oldest seats of Sunni Islamic learning, has objected to the series on the grounds it "impersonates" the Prophet's family members.